Badger (band): White Lady (1974)

 By 1974, the band had been reduced to Kaye and Dyke.
 They recruited bassist Kim Gardner, who had worked with Dyke in Ashton, Gardner and Dyke.
 Paul Pilnick, formerly of Stealers Wheel, joined on guitar, as did singer Jackie Lomax.

 Lomax proceeded to turn them into the type of R&B/soul band he had used on his solo albums.
 The band became a vehicle for Lomax's songs and singing.
 During this period, they released one album, White Lady, on Epic Records, produced by Allen Toussaint.
 All ten songs were written or co-written by Lomax.
 Guests on the album included Jeff Beck (contributing a guitar solo to the title track).

 However, before the album's release, the band had split into two factions, with Lomax and Gardner leading a short-lived band called White Lady, before Lomax returned to a solo career.

 "White Lady" b/w "Don't Pull the Trigger" was released as a single in May 1974.
+The album was issued in June.